sfabrizio/rooty/README.md

 ## TODO

-- Finish the basic app functionality
+- Finish the basic app functionality: details & deletion
-- Improve Styles
+- Improve styles
 - Add babel for cross browser compatibility (at the moment It was tested only in Chrome)
-- Add webpack for build babel bundle
+- Add webpack for build the babel bundle
-- Add watcher tasks to npm
+- Add watch tasks to npm
 - Add unit tests with Jasmine
+- Create login page
 - Add more offline functionality
+- Add search functionality